Estefanía Banini: Valencia (2016–2017)

 In October 2016 Banini transferred to Spain's Primera División club Valencia CF Femenino.

-Washington Spirit (2017–present)
+Washington Spirit (2017–2019)

 Banini re-signed with the Washington Spirit on 19 June 2017. she appeared in 9 games in 2017, and scored 1 goal.
 In 2018 Banini only appeared in 12 games for the Spirit as she missed time due to the 2018 Copa América and missed the last seven games of the season due to a knee injury.

 On 4 December 2018 Banini re-signed with the Spirit for the 2019 NWSL season.

 Loan to Levante

 On 17 October 2018 Banini joined Levante in the Spanish Primera División.

-Levante (2019-2021)
+Levante (2019–2021)

 Although intended to play through the 2019 NWSL season, Banini signed a full contract with Levante in June 2019 that would last for two years.
 In her time at the club, she helped the team qualify for their first ever UEFA Women's Champions League tournament.
 In the 2021 Copa de la Reina final, she scored Levante's second goal against FC Barcelona Femení, but the match ended 4-2 in favor of Barcelona.